JeffKnowlesJr/jeff-content/docs/CONTENT_WORKFLOW.md

 ### Image Sizes

-- Blog featured images: 1200x675px (16:9 ratio)
+- Blog featured images: Place in `/public/content/assets/` with "blog" in the filename
+  - Will be processed to 1200px width (height adjusted proportionally)
-- Project featured images: 1600x900px (16:9 ratio)
+- Project images: Place in `/public/content/assets/` with "project" in the filename
-- Project thumbnails: 600x450px (4:3 ratio)
+  - Will be processed to 1200px width (height adjusted proportionally)

+### Naming Convention

+- Use descriptive filenames that include "blog" or "project" as appropriate
+- Examples:
+  - Blog: `blog-nextjs-architecture.jpg`
+  - Project: `project-portfolio-redesign.jpg`

 ### Image Formats

-- WebP preferred (with JPG/PNG fallbacks)
-- Maximum size: 200KB for featured images, 100KB for content images
+- Original images can be JPG, PNG, etc.
+- The processing script will convert to WebP format automatically
-- Use meaningful filenames that reflect the content
+- Reference the WebP version in your content (e.g., `/images/blog/featured/blog-nextjs-architecture.webp`)

 ## Content Migration